-The EuroHPC JU Access Resource Committee will in addition to the new form and Project Scope and Plan, use these reports to evaluate the project.
+EuroHPC JU Access Resource Committee will use these reports to recommend or not the follow-up project.

-The template documents for these reports are available on the EuroHPC JU Call for Proposals for Extreme Scale Access Mode ("Documents") and must be carefully respected.
+The template documents for these reports are available on the PRACE website ("Information for Awarded Projects") and must be carefully respected.

-5.2 Peer-Review assessment procedure
+Peer-Review assessment procedure

-The assessment procedure (Peer-Review process) abides to the EuroHPC JU Peer-Review principles stated in "The Peer-Review Process", as explained in the document "Extreme Scale Access - Full Call Details".
+The assessment procedure (Peer-Review process) abides to the EuroHPC JU Peer-Review principles stated in "The Peer-Review Process".
 The Peer-Review process encompasses 7 phases:

 - 1. Administrative Check.
 Proposals not complying with EuroHPC JU eligibility criteria will be rejected at this stage and will not continue to the next phase.
-During this phase, applicants may be contacted by the Peer-Review Office in case of concerns regarding potential clerical errors - 2.
+During this phase, applicants may be contacted by the Peer-Review Office in case of concerns regarding potential clerical errors. - 2.
 Technical Assessment.
 Proposals will be technically reviewed by technical experts of EuroHPC JU Hosting sites, who will assess the suitability of the application to run in the indicated system. - 3.
 Scientific Evaluation.
-Proposals will be peer reviewed by external recognized independent scientific and/or industry experts. - 4.
+Proposals will be peer reviewed by external recognized independent scientific and/or industry experts - 4.
 Response to Reviews.
 Applicants will have the opportunity to reply to any potential criticisms or questions raised by the technical and scientific reviewers. - 5.
 Rapporteur Reporting.
 The proposals are evaluated by the Access Resource Committee members (Rapporteurs). - 6.
 Access Resource Committee (ARC) Award Recommendations and Ranking.
 All proposals are discussed, graded and ranked.
 The committee will also provide a recommendation for resources to be awarded per proposal. - 7.
 Global Consolidated Ranking.
 The global consolidated ranking is led by the EuroHPC JU Executive Director gathering the ARC chair and representatives of the Hosting Entities participating in the call.
 The ARC will apply the quality cut-off thresholds described in Section 3.1.
 "Scoring Principles".
 Proposals ranked under this threshold will not be awarded, even if there are resources available on the systems.